ErikBuer/Fugl.jl/docs/src/Components/text.md

 The `Text` component support wrapping by default.

 ``` @example TextWrappingExample
-using Glance
+using Fugl
-using Glance: Text
+using Fugl: Text

 function MyApp()
     Container(